Name: Dr. David A. Wells

 Courses Taught : Applied Music - Bassoon, Survey of Music Literature, Basic Music

-Wells serves as Co-Executive Director for Meg Quigley, an organization focused on diversity, equity, and inclusion within the bassoon world.
+Wells serves as Co-Executive Director of Meg Quigley, an organization focused on diversity, equity, and inclusion within the bassoon world.
 He is also active as a music scholar, having presented papers at the conferences of the American Musicological Society, the Society for American Music, and the International Double Reed Society.
-Wells holds both a D.M.A. in Bassoon Performance and an M.A. in Musicology from the University of Wisconsin-Madison, and also studied at Florida State University and Arizona State University.
+At California State University, Sacramento, Wells teaches bassoon, music history, and general education music classes.
+He holds both a D.M.A. in Bassoon Performance and an M.A. in Musicology from the University of Wisconsin-Madison, and also studied at Florida State University and Arizona State University.
 His principal teachers include Jeffrey Lyman, Jeff Keesecker, and Marc Vallon.
-When not playing or teaching, he can be found swimming, taking photographs, collecting records, and trying to keep up with his super-librarian/uber-yogi wife, Veronica.
-For more, see davidawells.com.
+When not playing or teaching, he can be found open-water swimming, photographing nature, collecting records, and trying to keep up with his super-librarian/yogi wife, Veronica.